 This is one of the reasons why an Elektroblock equipped Motorhome can recharge it's batteries on the move more quickly than other units and why aftermarket Alternator Battery 2 Battery Booster units should NOT be fitted unless the installer fully understands the Elektroblock and the implications.
 The Schaudt Elektroblock already charges the Habitation batteries at the fastest rate commensurate with long Battery Life.

-4. Starter battery charging with between 2 - 6 amps (dependent on the model) when on mains EHU.
+4. Starter battery charging when on mains EHU, with between 2 - 6 amps charging dependent on the EBL model.
 Therefore a "Battery Master" style device should not be fitted as the EBL already has this functionality built in.

 6. Some control the refrigerator operation, even offering the ability to run an AES Fridge directly from the Leisure battery for short intervals without the Engine running.